Are you a Data scientist who is looking forward to getting a good laptop for your job?

 The Geekbench scores of this laptop are 16% faster in the single core than the 2016 model and 19% faster in the multi-score which is a decent improvement in my opinion.

 Another useful stuff which is useful in the MacBook Pro is its Portability.
 It weighs slightly more than 2kg and the thickness of the laptop is just 1.55cm.
 Most people use their data scientist laptop as a desktop to concentrate on their work but if you aren’t one of them, then the Portability is this laptop will surely help you on-the-go.

 One of the controversial features Apple has offered on this laptop is the Touch Bar.
 For a data analyst, I think it is isn’t a very useful feature because it doesn’t provide as value as it should be.
 But what I liked about the Touch Bar is, it has Touch ID which even the latest iPhone X doesn’t have now.

 The Touch ID can be used to unlock the laptop just like Windows Hello in Windows laptop or it can be used to make online payments.

-Another important to talk about the MacBook Pro, the large touchpad.
+Another important thing to talk about the MacBook Pro is its Large Touchpad.